Defined microbial consortium

 Organic-acid stability

 Lactic acid bacteria convert sugars into organic acids and lower pH.
-That acidity is what defines a finished ferment and what holds the pellet's moisture and microbial profile stable in storage.
+That acidity is what defines a finished ferment, and it's what the pellet relies on to stay stable — the same principle that keeps any ferment from spoiling.

 Reduced anti-nutritional factors

 Microbial enzyme activity lowers the anti-nutritional compounds native to raw plant ingredients — phytates, tannins, and trypsin inhibitors.
-The fermentation literature documents substantial reductions across all three.
+That's a well-documented effect of fermentation, not a claim unique to us.

 Live culture, retained